Jacqueline Semha Gmach: Holocaust education

 The “We Are the Tree of Life” program is one of Gmach’s recent endeavors.
 The program seeks to preserve and promote literature, music, dance, poetry, and drawings developed by prisoners in World War II-era concentration camps and ghettos.
 The impetus for the program was the 2018 mass shooting of worshippers at Pittsburgh’s Tree of Life Synagogue, particularly the death of Rose Malinger, the oldest (97-yr. old) victim.
 The shooting prompted Gmach to develop programming focusing on the use of artistic expression to survive and convey beauty in even the most challenging circumstances.
 The organization began with a San Diego focus, and has since expanded to other countries, especially France and Israel.
 Events sponsored by “We Are the Tree of Life” included an online event featuring Edith Eva Eger, a psychologist and Hungarian-born Holocaust survivor whose dance skills helped her survive.
 Co-sponsoring the event were the San Diego Center for Jewish Culture, the USC Shoah Foundation, and the Holocaust Center of Pittsburgh.
 The organization produced a documentary entitled Carry On, featuring works of literature, visual arts, music, and dance by people who were confined in concentration camps and ghettos during the Nazi period.
 The film also features contemporary performers and community leaders who are honoring Holocaust victims by showing the works of art they left behind.
 The film was produced by Clint Burkett, and cast members included Stephen D. Smith, Executive Director of the USC Shoah Foundation; Lauren Bairnsfather, Director of The Holocaust Center of Pittsburgh; Peter Yarrow, singer, songwriter, and activist; Francesco Lotoro, pianist/composer and co-founder of Instituto di Letteratura Musicale Concentrazionara (a non-profit organization that protects and promotes music written in concentration camps); guitarist Pepe Romero; and Jacqueline Semha Gmach and her daughter, singer and composer Yael Gmach.
 IMAX producer Alan G. Markowitz joined later as a creative consultant and producer.

 Books

-Gmach is the author of “From Bombolini to Bagel: A Story of Two Worlds," a memoir, and “The Antiphonary of Love: The Call of the Scroll."
+Gmach is the author of “From Bombolini to Bagel: A Story of Two Worlds," a memoir, “The Antiphonary of Love: The Call of the Scroll" and "Aberration or Stupidity: Be Kind."